rroyalty/weather-dashboard/README.md

 This homework wasn't so bad, I don't seem to be having very much trouble with understanding API calls.
 I actually spent more time on the CSS and HTML, I think, than I did the javascript for this one.

-One notable change I did as compared to the instructions:
+A couple notable changes I did as compared to the instructions:

 Instructions said:
 WHEN I open the weather dashboard